 Understanding the Braze Workflow

 The Firebase Cloud Messaging (FCM) service is Google’s infrastructure for push notifications sent to Android applications.
-Here is the simplified structure of how push notifications are enabled for your users’ devices and how Braze is able to send push notifications to them:
+Here is the simplified structure of how push notifications are enabled for your users’ devices and how Braze can send push notifications to them:

 Step 1: Configuring Your Google Cloud API Key

 In the development of your app, you’ll need to provide the Braze Android SDK with your Firebase Sender ID.
 Additionally, you’ll need to provide an API Key for server applications to the Braze dashboard.
 Braze will use this API key when we attempt to send messages to your devices.
 You will need to ensure that FCM service is enabled in Google Developer’s console as well.
 Note: A common mistake in this step is using an API key for Android applications.
 This is a different, incompatible API key for the type of access Braze needs.

 Step 2: Devices Register for FCM and Provide Braze with Push Tokens